mbcraft/piol/README.md

 - Easy File and Directory management with root jail feature (PIOL_ROOT_PATH) that can be set before using the library or is set automatically.
-Common methods for working with files and directories, reading and writing file data and even csv data.
+Common methods for working with files and directories, reading and writing file data.
 Useful features like rename, delete, move files and directories, directory visit, permission get and set (Linux only) and much more.
 - Zip creation and extraction (zip library required inside php) with ZipUtils class.
-- Properties file management with PropertiesUtils class.
+- Properties management in ini and java xml formats.
+- Csv reader and writer.
 - Secure storage management : store files inside a protected directory.
     Save data as string, properties or xml.
 - Upload handler : easy handle file uploads with UploadUtils class, even multiple file uploads are